shuklaharsh3009/iphone_calc_for_windows/README.md

 # iphone_calc_for_windows
-Simple GUI Calculator which looks like a iphone calculator, Made using Python tkinter
+Simple GUI Calculator which looks like an iphone calculator, Made using Python tkinter
 Download code and image to the same directory for desired output